Best-selling author Malcolm Gladwell has publicly released his Revisionist History

 Hope is going to change that.
 Hope Forward is an entirely new funding model that will provide fully-funded tuition for every student at Hope College.

-A college funding model based on generosity and giving?
+A college funding model based on generosity and gratitude?
 We believe that could change everything.

 About Hope Forward